Creating a stack»

 If you're using our default GitHub App integration, we only list the repositories you've given us access to.
 If some repositories appear to be missing in the selection dropdown, it's likely that you've installed the app on a few selected repositories.
 That's fine, too, just whitelist the desired repositories and retry.

-At this point you'll probably know whether you want to create a Terraform or a Pulumi stack.
+At this point you'll probably know whether you want to create a Terraform, AWS CloudFormation, Pulumi, or Kubernetes stack.
 Each of the supported vendors has some settings that are specific to it, and the backend configuration step is where you can define them.

 When selecting Terraform, you can choose which version of Terraform to start with - we support Terraform 0.12.0 and above.
 You don't need to dwell on this decision since you can change the version later - Spacelift supports full Terraform version management allowing you to even preview the impact of upgrading to a newer version.